Feature Removal Is a Unifying Principle for Model Explanation Methods: Feature Removal

 A subset function's invariance property is crucial to ensure that only the specified feature values determine the function's output, while guaranteeing that the other feature values do not matter.
-Another way of viewing subset functions is that they simulate the presence of missing data.
+Another way of viewing subset functions is that they simulate the use of partial inputs or missing data.
 While we use $\mathcal{F}$ to represent standard prediction functions, we use $\mathfrak{F}$ to denote the set of all possible subset functions.

 We introduce subset functions here because they help conceptualize how different methods remove features from ML models.
 Removal-based explanations typically begin with an existing model $f \in \mathcal{F}$, and in order to quantify each feature's influence, they must establish a convention for removing it from the model.
 A natural approach is to define a subset function $F \in \mathfrak{F}$ based on the original model $f$.
-To formalize this idea, we define a model \textit{extension} as follows.
+To formalize this idea, we define a model's \textit{subset extension} as follows.

-\begin{definition} An {\normalfont \textbf{extension}} of a model $f \in \mathcal{F}$ is a subset function $F \in \mathfrak{F}$ that agrees with $f$ in the presence of all features.
-That is, the model $f$ and its extension $F$ must satisfy
+\begin{definition} A {\normalfont \textbf{subset extension}} of a model $f \in \mathcal{F}$ is a subset function $F \in \mathfrak{F}$ that agrees with $f$ in the presence of all features.
+That is, the model $f$ and its subset extension $F$ must satisfy

 \end{definition}